OwenQian/mcp-server-manager/README.md

 1. Fix the conflicts by stopping the conflicting processes manually
 2. Use different ports with the `CLIENT_PORT`, `SERVER_PORT`, and `INSPECTOR_PORT` variables
 3. Force start with the `--force` option or `FORCE=1` environment variable
-4. Automatically kill conflicting processes with `make kill-conflicts` or `./mcp_inspector.py --kill-conflicts`
+4. Automatically kill conflicting processes with `make kill-conflicts` or `python mcp_inspector.py --kill-conflicts`

+Server port checking is now dynamic and reads from the `mcp_config.json` configuration file.
+This ensures all ports needed by your servers are properly checked without hardcoding.
+You can:

+1. Run `make check-server-ports` to check all server ports defined in the config
+2. Run `make kill-server-conflicts` to kill processes using server ports
+3. Use a different config file with `CONFIG_FILE=custom_config.json make check-server-ports`

 ### Exit Codes